luvingiane/steam_exFATsymlinker/README.md

 - The user has proper ownership/permissions to let Steam create symlinks.
 - The system won’t hang if the drive is not connected at boot.

+### ⚠️ About the `--force` option
+The `--force` flag will copy `.acf` manifests directly from the external filesystem (e.g. exFAT).
+This may cause Steam to trigger new downloads even if data is present.
+Safer approach: align manifests from Windows, which handles exFAT libraries more reliably.

 ## Expected behavior